Now Offering Telemedicine

 We are staying up to date on the recommendations by the Centers for Disease Control (CDC) and the U.S. Federal and state agencies.
 While information and directives are continually changing, we regularly follow rigorous daily safety, cleaning and clinic monitoring protocols to ensure the safety and well-being of you, our patients, and all of our medical staff and providers.

 CLINIC APPOINTMENT VISITS:

 Please bring and wear a mask to your appointment.
 If you do not have your own, we will provide a mask that must be worn while in the clinic.

 We ask that you maintain the mandated 6-foot social distancing when in our clinic to protect yourself and our staff.

-Every team member must complete the COVID-19 questionnaire that our patients are required to answer.
-They must complete a survey each day prior to starting their shift.
-If any answers indicate a possible exposure to COVID-19 they are required to go home and follow the same required CDC and state health department protocols for all healthcare and clinic staff.
+If any member of the Revibe clinic team indicates any possible exposure to COVID-19 they are required to go home and follow the same required CDC and state health department protocols for all healthcare and clinic staff.

 We offer telemedicine appointments for most visits.
 If interested, you may request a telemedicine appointment for any appointment that does not require you to be in the clinic for in-person treatment.